How Ergonomic Office Chairs Can Enhance Work Productivity And Reduce Fatigue

 Not all chairs are created equal.
 Many claim to be “ergonomic” but miss the mark.
 Real ergonomics means thoughtful design and full-body support.

-Here’s what separates authentic ergonomic chairs like the SIHOO Doro Series from ordinary seating:
+Here’s what separates authentic ergonomic chairs like the Doro Ergonomic Chair Series from ordinary seating:

 • Adjustable seat height for proper leg alignment.